-These are the recommended connection requirements to play War Commander.
-If your connection does not meet these recommendations, you may encounter issues with performance.
-Here are War Commander's minimum network requirements:
+These are the minimum connection requirements to play War Commander.
+If your connection does not meet these standards, you may encounter issues with performance.

-Internet speed: The game requires a minimum of 3 Mbps upload speed and 1 Mbps download speed.
+Internet speed: The game requires a minimum of 1 Mbps download speed and 3 Mbps upload speed.

 You can check your connection speed by doing the following:

 2. Once there, click the button that says "Test My Internet" (it's near the top of the page)

 4. If you need to send these results to customer support, take a screenshot of the results and attach to a reply.
 If you’re unsure how to take a screenshot, visit https://www.take-a-screenshot.org/ for details.

 In addition to these Internet speed requirements, the game requires your computer to be able to communicate efficiently with our servers.
 Many game activities are resolved on our servers, so if your connection experiences interruptions, this can seriously affect game performance.
 You can check for problems in this department by performing a test called a traceroute.
 This is the route your signal takes to reach our servers and return to you.
 When these server-to-server "hops" have ping times over 100ms, players start experiencing performance issues; above 150ms, players can expect significant lag, packet loss, and disconnections.
 Dropped data in the test results (indicated in the test window by * or **) will also affect performance.

 You can run your own traceroute test.
 To run a traceroute on a PC (for Mac, scroll down further), please follow the instructions below: